martin-tomko-vacuumlabs/vacuum-talk/README.md

 The documentation of various tools and libraries you will use is also often very insightful.
 Such resources are included in each project's README.

+If you want to try out smart contracts without installing anything on your computer, you can also try the [Remix IDE](https://remix-project.org/).

 All three projects in this repository also require some knowledge of JavaScript / TypeScript.
 To grasp the basics of JavaScript, I recommend the interactive courses at <https://www.freecodecamp.org/> (which also contains courses related to some of the technologies used in the [`browser-ethers`](/browser-ethers/) project).
 TypeScript is a superset of JavaScript and many good resources about it can be found on [the official website](https://www.typescriptlang.org/).
 For a deeper understanding of JavaScript, I wish you good luck and lots of patience.

 ## Milkomeda C1 Testnet